rjgameiro/muttley/README.md

 	# ./muttley -h

-	muttley is a kernel device monitoring and watch dog extension allowing\n" load, status, start, display, stop and unload actions to be performed.\n" The extension monitors a device and (optionally) forces a kernel panic\n" and dump, upon loss of access to that device.\n" The monitored device will usually be a raw hard disk or logical volume."
+	muttley is a kernel device monitoring and watch dog extension allowing load, status, start, display, stop and unload actions to be performed.
+    	The extension monitors a device and (optionally) forces a kernel panic and dump, upon loss of access to that device.
+    	The monitored device will usually be a raw hard disk or logical volume.

 	usage:
 	  muttley -h